jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 <div class="task" data-title="Task">

-> - Log into your Azure subscription in your environment using Azure CLI and on the [Azure Portal][az-portal] using your credentials.
+> - Log into your Azure subscription in your environment using Azure CLI and on the [Azure Portal](https://portal.azure.com/) using your credentials.

 </div>